Celebrate Independence Day with these FREE July 4th printable activities & glow in the dark sensory bottles!

 Now the bottles will work just like any other sensory bottle -- shake them up and the kids can see the oil, water and glitter move around in the bottle.

 It will get cloudy and then separate again which is a fun science lesson on how some substances do or don't blend together.

 The cool part comes at night when they start to glow and the sparkles in the bottle look like fireworks!

-They are great to take with you to a fireworks show -- the kids have something to keep their hands & eyes busy until the fireworks begin.
+They are great to take with you to a fireworks show -- kids will have something to keep their hands & eyes busy until the fireworks begin.

-And here's another cool idea, if you're taking a photo of the kids playing with them at night, you can capture a really awesome 'ghost' color stream if the kids move the bottle or if you move your camera just a little.
+And here's another cool idea, if you're taking a photo of the kids playing with them at night, you can capture a really awesome 'ghost' color streams if kids move the bottle or if you move your camera just a little.